StarTerrarium/arch-install-wrapper/README.md

+# Not Maintained
+This script is no longer maintained as I have been solidly using Fedora desktop for the last year.
+It may still be valuable as a reference point though.

 # Arch Install Wrapper

 My personal Arch Linux install script.
 It takes an opinionated approach to installing Arch, with some moderate